react-navigation/react-navigation.github.io/versioned_docs/version-8.x/headers.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-We've seen how to configure the header title already, but let's go over that again before moving on to some other options &mdash; repetition is key to learning!
+We've seen how to configure the header title already, but let's go over that again before moving on to some other options.

 ## Setting the header title

-Each screen has `options` which is either an object or a function that returns an object, that contains various configuration options.
-The one we use for the header title is `title`, as shown in the following example.
+Each screen has an `options` property (an object or function returning an object) for configuring the navigator.
+For the header title, we can use the `title` option:

 ```js name="Setting header title" snack static2dynamic
 import * as React from 'react';